Lamaze technique: Criticism

-Lamaze himself has been criticized for being over-disciplinary and anti-feminist.
+Lamaze himself has been criticised for being over-disciplinary and anti-feminist.
 Natural childbirth activist Sheila Kitzinger's description of the methods he deployed while working in a Paris clinic during the 1950s expresses concern regarding "the disciplinary nature" of Lamaze's approach to childbirth.
 According to Kitzinger, Lamaze consistently ranked the women's performance in childbirth from "excellent" to "complete failure" on the basis of their "restlessness and screams".
 Those who "failed" were, he thought, "themselves responsible because they harbored doubts or had not practiced sufficiently", and "intellectual" women who "asked too many questions" were considered by Lamaze to be the most "certain to fail".

-The Lamaze technique has also been criticized for being ineffective.
+The Lamaze technique has also been criticised for being ineffective.